getsentry/sentry-go/MIGRATION.md

 }
 ```

-### Providing SSL Certificated
+### Providing SSL Certificates

 By default, TLS uses the host's root CA set.
-If you don't have `ca-certificates` (which should be your go-to way of fixing missing ceritificates issue) and want to use `gocertifi` instead, you can provide pre-loaded cert files as one of the options to `sentry.Init` call:
+If you don't have `ca-certificates` (which should be your go-to way of fixing the issue of missing ceritificates) and want to use `gocertifi` instead, you can provide pre-loaded cert files as one of the options to the `sentry.Init` call:

 ```go
 package main